 As it does, it will begin to vomit up some of the foods again.

-This is a natural thing which happens when snakes overeat in nature, but if done chronically, it can mess up your pet’s health.
+This is a natural thing that happens when snakes overeat in nature, but it can mess up your pet’s health if done chronically.

 Why Would A Corn Snake Not Eat?

 It’s good to know how often you feed a corn snake, but what if it’s still not eating?

 There are several reasons which may cause your pet not to eat:

 - Ate only 24 hours ago